Andy Chatterley: Career

 Chatterley worked as an off-screen coach on the television show The Voice of Germany for Rea Garvey's team, and an on screen coach for The Voice of Germany 2012, producing the finalists' singles in 2011 and 2012.
 He also produced the album Stay Who You Are for the winner of the 2012 edition Nick Howard, including the single "Unbreakable".

-As a remixer and artist under various aliases including Yum Yum, Skylark, The Buick Project, The Droyds, and Edison, as well as his own name, he has remixed songs by Tracy Thorne, Muse, Blondie, Justice, Level 42, The Pussycat Dolls, Ladytron, Nerina Pallot, Tears for Fears, Deep Dish, Chia Pet, XPress 2, and Adam & The Ants.

-He is the co-founder and director of an anti-piracy company that helps rightholders within the media industries protect their content online.
+Chatterley is the co-founder and director of an anti-piracy company that helps rightholders within the media industries protect their content online.
 He also owns a recording studio complex in North London.
 He was co-founder of Saved Records, which he started with DJ Nic Fanciulli in 2003.
 Previously, he had owned Sperm Records.